Aston Martin DB7 Vantage V12 For Sale

 in drag".

-I remember motoring journalists chorusing the notion that it was, to paraphrase,
+I noted motoring journalists chorusing the notion that it was, to paraphrase,

 simply a tarted up raid on obsolete parts bins and used a couple of Mondeo